Technology

 Having your boiler break down can be a nightmare, and boiler-servicing contracts might seem like a good way to guarantee you’ll never have to shiver in an unheated home and brave cold showers.

-Our research shows that people are paying an average of £247 a year for cover that includes an annual boiler service.
-That means the only time you’re ever better off with boiler cover is if you need an expensive repair.
+Keep in mind that this is still more than the average cost of a boiler repair, which is £194.
+Based on our survey respondents’ experiences, if you’re unlucky enough to have to pay for a repair, you’re likely to only need to do so once or twice.

-And, statistically speaking, that’s unlikely to happen.
-Our research shows that even if your boiler’s six years old, there’s only an 18% chance it will need a repair this year.
-This number decreases if your boiler’s younger.
+The average number of repairs was 1.6 for anyone who had bought or acquired their boiler in the past six years.
+21% of survey respondents needed a boiler repair.

-You can cut the cost of expensive repairs by making sure you buy a boiler from a reliable brand - you can see which are the most reliable by going to our boiler reviews.
+You can cut the cost of expensive repairs by making sure you buy a boiler from a reliable brand.
+You can find out which are the most and least reliable - go to the best boiler brands.

 What are the different types of boiler cover?